 As you saw above, a significant portion of your credit score is affected by your ability to pay bills on time.
 If you have a balance, you should always know what your next payment is going to be if you log on.
 Plan ahead and know how much you can spend on those Friday nights while you’re out having fun with your significant other.

-If possible, also sign up to receive texts or emails from your credit card issuer so you can keep track of how much you’re spending.
+If possible, also sign up to receive texts or emails from your credit card issuers so you can keep track of how much you’re spending.
 It’s easy to let your balance get away from you, so always stay on track of what you’re spending.

-If know going into the month that you’re only going to have a certain amount of money to throw at a balance, then make sure you don’t go over that amount.
+If you know going into the month that you’re only going to have a certain amount of money to throw at a balance, then make sure you don’t go over that amount.

 If your credit card bill doesn’t coincide with when you get paid, you can call and request for them to move the bill date.
 Do this, and the odds of you paying your bills on time will be better.